jfqd/mi-qutic-base/README.md

 ## description

-Basic qutic.io mibe image with default setup of infrastructure services like munin and remote syslog.
+Basic qutic mibe image with default setup of infrastructure services like munin and remote syslog.
 This should be the default image for all qutic zones.

 ## mdata variables